-I was on the threshold of turning forty when I began practicing Kripalu yoga at a local studio in New York.
-My primary teacher, Steven, was an older man who had once been an auto mechanic, sustained serious injuries, and eventually rehabilitated and transformed his body through yoga – a perfect teacher for me.
-This was just what I needed, not a giraffe-like twenty-something who didn’t know how it felt to be in an overweight, injured, middle-aged man’s body.
-It was plain to me that I was now taking a big step down a healing path and was thrilled to have found what I would come to think of as “my medicine”.
+I was on the threshold of turning 40 when I began attending a Kripalu yoga studio in New York.
+My primary teacher, Steven, was an older man.
+Steven had once been an auto mechanic, sustained serious injuries, and eventually rehabilitated and transformed his body through yoga – a perfect teacher for me.
+I knew I was finally taking a big step down a healing path, and was thrilled to have found what I would come to think of as “my medicine”.
 So what if I had to modify most of the poses?
-I found peace of mind, a rested heart, and profound physical therapy there on the hardwood floors of that second-story yoga studio, daylight streaming in over the plants, near the windows overlooking the street.
-I acknowledged myself in a way I never had before.
-I surrendered to the discomfort and the ease of the poses, and to myself.
-It was cathartic to stop fighting, to stop resisting against the painful parts of my life.
-I’d never related to life that way before.
-I’d always fought, always resisted.
+I found peace of mind, reduced stress-levels, a rested heart, and deep physical therapy there on the hardwood floors of that second-story studio space, daylight streaming in over Steven’s garden of indoor plants.
+And I learned how to breathe.